-Option Description Perform an Intelligent Only backup the sectors that are being used by data on the disk.
+Option Description Only backup the sectors that are being used by data on the disk.
 Pagefile (pagefile.sys) and hibernation (hiberfil.sys) will also be excluded.
-Sector Copy This reduces the time it takes for the clone to complete.
+This reduces the time it takes for the clone to complete.

-Option Description Verify File System Reflect will verify the integrity of your file system; Verification check that all files and folders data entries are correctly mapped to the file allocation table (FAT) or MFT Bitmap (NTFS) Rapid Delta Clone As with Rapid Delta Restore (RDR) the concept of RDR has been something that has been thought about for quite some time here at Macrium Software.
+ntelligent Sector Copy Option Verify File System Rapid Delta Clone Reflect will verify the integrity of your file system; Verification check that all files and folders data entries are correctly mapped to the file allocation table (FAT) or MFT Bitmap (NTFS) As with Rapid Delta Restore (RDR) the concept of RDR has been something that has been thought about for quite some time here at Macrium Software.
 We wanted to build a clone solution that would effectively and rapidly copy only the differences between the source and target file systems.
+The advantage of this is obvious, RDC offers similar a performance increase as an Incremental disk image offers over a Full image and Sector File System Rapid Delta folders data entries are correctly mapped to the file allocation table (FAT) or MFT Bitmap (NTFS) As with Rapid Delta Restore (RDR) the concept of RDR has been something that has been thought about for quite some time here at Macrium Software.
+We wanted to build a clone solution that would effectively and rapidly copy only the differences between the source and target file systems.
+The advantage of this is obvious, RDC offers similar a performance increase as an Incremental disk image offers over a Full image and Delta been thought about for quite some time here at Macrium Software.
+We wanted to build a clone solution that would effectively and rapidly copy only the differences between the source and target file systems.
 The advantage of this is obvious, RDC offers similar a performance increase as an Incremental disk image offers over a Full image and enables regular clones to be a viable and fast DR solution.
 How does it work?
 The NTFS file system resident on the clone source is compared with file system on the target disk.
 The two file systems are first verified that they originated from the same format command and then the target NTFS file system structures are analyzed for differences.
 All the NTFS file system structures are copied to the target disk and any that do not exist or have been modified on the target disk cause the data records for each NTFS file or object to be copied as well.
 The result is an 'Incremental' clone applying only file system changes detected between the source and the target.
 Note: RDC works with NTFS file systems only.
 All other file systems will perform a full clone Note: RDC is not available when shrinking partitions during a clone.
 Enable SSD TRIM This features provides automated SSD optimization resulting enhanced SSD performance and longevity.
 Writing to an unused block is much quicker than an in-use block as it avoids both the slow erase operation and the read-modify-write cycle.
 This results an increase of both the lifetime and the performance of the device.
 It is effective for all windows operating systems, even those that support SSD trim natively as the file system driver can only TRIM blocks on de-allocation; it cannot TRIM blocks written by another process.
-It is also effective for USB attached SSDs.
+It is also effective for USB attached SSDs. ery sector.

+Option Description

-Option Description Perform a Forensic Sector Copy This can add a significant amount of time to the backup process.
+Perform a Forensic This can add a significant amount of time to the backup process.

+Sector Copy